Panamanian Public Forces: Public Forces

 The following three years were formative for the Panamanian Public Forces.
 As these institutions endeavored to understand their roles within the greater Government of Panama's strategy and goals, the services struggled for funding, manning, and training to counter Panama's burgeoning threats.
 While the separate services within the Panamanian Public Forces received varying levels of government support, the Forces writ large respected human rights.

-The New Ministry
+New Ministry

 In February 2010, the new administration led by President Ricardo Martinelli proposed the Ministry of Government and Justice to be divided in two new Ministries: